This article is about chest pressing, in particular, flat back bench pressing and bench press depth with barbell or dumbbell.

 - One horizontal line between both elbows and the scapulae

 - Forearms vertical and a 90° angle of elbow flexion

 If you’re extremely skeptical, which I fully understand, how about you start by answering this: does the following represent a scenario where there is a higher chance of the rope breaking, or coming loose at the anchor, then if the blue bridge was horizontal, yes or no?
 If no, then it might not be worth reading further.

 If you just want the quick answer of what this article says, and don’t want to make up your own mind through information provided, then click here.
 I highly recommend you do spend the time, and read all details to make up your own mind.

 - Time under tension ☑

-My reason for being against the heavy chest press going past perpendicular, is because it increases chance of injury, drastically; does not provide the benefit most think, and there are better ways to achieve the objective of what most think is ‘full ROM’.
+My reason for being against the heavy chest press going past horizontal is because it increases the chance of injury, drastically; does not provide the benefit most think, and there are better ways to achieve the objective of what most think is ‘full ROM’.

 “But powerlifters do bar to chest?
 They can’t be wrong!”